riyadrb/deploy-laravel-app-on-production/README.md

 ```
 ### 4. Follow On-Screen Instructions:

-The script will prompt you for information such as the project name, GitHub repository URL, MySQL username, database password, and domain name.
+The script will prompt you for information such as the project name, GitHub repository URL, MySQL Username,MySQL Database Password, and Domain name.
 Enter the required information as prompted.

 ### 5. Automated Setup: